hungcq/knowledge-repo/IT/aws/solution-architect-associate/review.md

   - stl
   - scl
 - -> Which can be used as boot volume
-- EBS multi-attach
+- *EBS multi-attach: which volume type, limit, use case highlight
 - EBS encryption: where, how to encrypt unencrypted volume
-- EFS def.
-Scope.
-Compatibility.
+- EFS: def, scope, compatibility
 - EFS performance modes:
   - GP
   - Max IO